When you retire from active duty, you and your family have a change in status.

 - If you fail to enroll in TRICARE Prime or TRICARE Select, you will lose all TRICARE coverage and only be eligible for space available coverage in a military hospital or clinic.

 Health Plan Options

-Or, you and your family can use any of these health plans:
+You and your family may enroll in one of these health plans:

 Some services are no longer covered when you retire.
 These include:

 While on active duty, you paid nothing out-of-pocket and your family's costs were minimal.
-As a retiree, you'll see an increase in costs.
+As a retiree, you may see an increase in costs.
 Depending on your TRICARE plan, your new costs may include:

 Family Members Eligible for Medicare

 Family members who are eligible for Medicare must have Medicare Part B coverage to stay eligible for TRICARE when you retire.
 If you had Medicare while on active duty, you remain eligible when you retire.

 If you become eligible for Medicare under age 65 for a disability or any other reason, you must have Medicare Part B to keep TRICARE. >>Learn more about Medicare and TRICARE

 Moving after you retire?